 Without a WBS, a sales improvement initiative is susceptible to role corruption.
 This leads to two common CEO pitfalls:

-- You blame for things you did not ask for.
+- You blame others for things you didn’t ask for.

-- You ask for things you did not need.
+- You ask for things you don’t need.

 Avoid the Pitfalls